What is internal linking and why is it needed?

 How to Choose Target and Donor Pages: A Practical Guide

-Cross-linking of website pages It starts with defining your goals.
+Cross-linking of website pages It starts with defining goals.
 The target page is the one you want to promote (get more impressions, clicks, and conversions).
-Donor pages are pages that already have visibility/traffic or are located in strong nodes in the structure and can "pass on" some of the internal value.
+Donor pages are pages that already have visibility/traffic or are located in strong structural nodes and can "pass on" some of the internal value.
+The working logic for selection looks like this:

 • Goals: pages with high commercial potential (categories, services), pages with good conversion, priority semantic clusters.